 Once known as the Manchester of Ireland, Mountmellick is a town of fine buildings and the home of a uniquely Irish textile art, Mountmellick Work.
 The foundation of the town was laid by members of the Society of Friends, also known as Quakers.
 Weaving became one of the town’s major industries.
 By the mid-1700s, Mountmellick was a leading centre of textile production in Ireland.
 Pims was the town’s main industrial firm.
 Its enterprises included malting, brewing, baking, tanning, and the manufacture of glue, snuff and candles as well as wholesale and retail businesses.
 Mountmellick experienced a boom in 1836, when a branch of the Grand Canal opened, linking the town with markets throughout Ireland and beyond.
 The rich architectural heritage of Mountmellick tells the story of the town’s growth.
 The oldest surviving dwelling is Johns Pim’s house on Harbour Street, built in 1686.
 Mountmellick Work, a white-on-white embroidery technique, was invented in the early 1800s by Johanna Carter.
 Mountmellick museum is dedicated to telling the stories of times past and showcasing the unique offerings that lived on in the townspeople all these years.

-Abbeyleix Heritage House was once home to the Abbeyleix Carpet Factory, where a number of hand tufted carpets were made for the state room for the titanic.
+Abbeyleix is one of Laois' finest heritage towns, built by the de Vesci family, with stunning pretty houses and character filled shops.
+Heritage House was once home to the Abbeyleix Carpet Factory, where a number of hand tufted carpets were made for the state room for the Titanic.
 The Heritage Centre provides a fantastic insight to the pre-Christian warring tribes of Laois.
-Discover the story of Abbeyleix, built by the de Vesci landlords.
 This site has some great TripAdvisor reviews “You'll get a very warm welcome to this small community-run museum.
 It tells some of the story of Abbeyleix and there is a model railway.”
-Abbeyleix also has an award-winning bog which the Entente Florale Europe judges said should be used to tap into tourism.

 2. Emo Court - Emo, Co.
 Laois